Offering therapy services for adults & elders in and around Campbell, California

 It sometimes happens that when a relationship is having problems, one partner wants to go to counseling and the other one doesn’t; maybe they’re not ready or they’re not comfortable with therapy.
 In this situation, individual therapy can be very useful to help clarify your wants and needs, work on asking for what you need and hearing what your partner needs, or making the decision to stay or go.
 The members of a couple form a system and making changes to one part of the system can have ripple effects, increasing the health and well-being of each individual partner and the whole relationship.

 Relationship issues are not reserved only for those in committed partnerships.
-Single people experience relationship issues in the form of feeling unable to find a satisfying relationship, or replaying the same unhealthy dynamics with one potential partner after another or questioning whether your current boy- or girl-friend is The One.
+Single people experience relationship issues in the form of feeling unable to find a satisfying relationship, or replaying the same unhealthy dynamics with one potential partner after another, or questioning whether your current partner is The One.
 Maybe you constantly find yourself stuck in the “friend zone” or as a “friend with benefits” or can’t seem to find someone who treats you well.
-Through counseling, I give you the safe, non-judgmental space and tools to understand where these patterns are coming from and how you can break out of them.
+Through counseling, I give you the safe, non-judgmental space and tools to understand these patterns and how you can break out of them.

 Therapy with Parents of Young Children

 Becoming a parent and raising young kids brings many struggles along with many joys.
 It can be difficult to talk with others about the fact that being a parent is not always fun.
+Sometimes parenthood may even lead to unexpected feelings of depression, anxiety, or anger.
 Even when we love our kids, we don’t always love being “on” 24 hours a day, 7 days a week.
 When the demands of parenthood become too much, counseling can help you sort through your feelings, forgive yourself for not being perfect (because no one is), and cope with the stress of care-taking while learning to balance your own needs and wants with everyone else’s.

 Couples are often surprised by the changes a child makes to their relationship.
 Functioning on reduced sleep, balancing family and career, and tending to the constant needs of a helpless little being can leave you exhausted and irritable, with limited time and energy for each other.
 With less time to honor each other’s grown up needs, parenting partners may start to fight more and feel disconnected.
 I work with parents of young kids to understand and accept this new phase of life, communicate productively about your feelings and needs, and reconnect with your partner so you can enjoy your relationship as well as your rugrats.